 - How does Edwards use metaphor to shape his argument?
 Does Edwards' scientific examination of spiders in his early life seem to have any bearing on the sermon?

-- If Edwards' approach interests you, you may want to check out more of his sermons and other writings at the "Island of Freedom" site.
+- If Edwards' approach interests you, you may want to check out more of his sermons and other writings at the "Christian Classics Ethereal Library" site.